 Here are details of Ed Miliband's ministerial team following his October 2013 reshuffle.
+This page is no longer being updated.
+For latest, click here.

 ED MILIBAND - LABOUR LEADER